Getting the Best Support

 We are also a membership organisation and as such our members are able to fully access a wide range of services that we have created to suit the needs of children with high learning potential, their parents, educators and other professionals.
 For further information on membership of please click here.

-If you would like to speak to a trained and experienced Potential Plus UK Education Consultant for:
+If you would like to speak to a trained and experienced Potential Plus UK advisor for:

 - support on a wide range of issues related to High Learning Potential